 The key competitive factors that we expect to impact the commercial success of XHANCE and any other product candidates we may develop are likely to be their efficacy, safety and tolerability profile, reliability, convenience of administration, price and reimbursement.
 NasonexTM (mometasone furoate monohydrate) is the only other branded INS drug therapy approved by the FDA for the treatment of nasal polyps.
 Nasonex was marketed by Merck before being removed from the prescription market, but is available over-the-counter without a prescription for other indications.
 Generic versions of NasonexTM, mometasone furoate monohydrate, remain available as prescription drugs.
 In addition, Beconase AQTM, which is an INS marketed by GlaxoSmithKline, is indicated for the prophylaxis of nasal polyps after surgical resection, SINUVATM is a commercially available corticosteroid-eluting implant indicated for the treatment of nasal polyps in adult patients who have had ethmoid sinus surgery that can be placed in the ethmoid sinus under endoscopic visualization for up to 90 days.
 To date, four monoclonal antibodies have been studied in nasal polyps: omalizumab, benralizumab, mepolizumab and dupilumab.
-DUPIXENTTM (dupilumab), which is a monoclonal antibody marketed by Sanofi and Regeneron, was approved by the FDA in 2019 as an add-on maintenance treatment (to an intranasal steroid) in adult patients with inadequately controlled chronic rhinosinusitis with nasal polyposis; XOLAIRTM (omalizumab), which is a monoclonal antibody marketed by Genentech USA, Inc. and Novartis Pharmaceuticals Corporation, was approved by the FDA in 2020 as an add-on maintenance treatment of nasal polyps in adult patients with inadequate response to nasal corticosteroids; and NUCALATM (mepolizumab), which is a monoclonal antibody marketed by GlaxoSmithKline, was approved by the FDA in 2021 as an add-on maintenance treatment of chronic rhinosinusitis with nasal polyps in adult patients with inadequate response to nasal corticosteroids.
-Although we are not aware of any drug therapy approved by the FDA or foreign regulatory agencies for the treatment of chronic rhinosinusitis (or chronic sinusitis) without nasal polyps, the above referenced monoclonal antibodies or others may be studied as potential treatments for patients with chronic rhinosinusitis without nasal polyps.
-In addition, Lyra Therapeutics is developing corticosteroid-eluting implants as potential treatment for patients with chronic rhinosinusitis.
-In addition, Insmed is studying brensocatib as a potential treatment for chronic rhinosinusitis without nasal polyps by targeting inhibition of Dipeptidyl peptidase-1 (DPP1).
+DUPIXENTTM (dupilumab), which is a monoclonal antibody marketed by Sanofi and Regeneron, was approved by the FDA in 2019 as an addon maintenance treatment (to an intranasal steroid) in adult patients with inadequately controlled chronic rhinosinusitis with nasal polyposis; XOLAIRTM (omalizumab), which is a monoclonal antibody marketed by Genentech USA, Inc. and Novartis Pharmaceuticals Corporation, was approved by the FDA in 2020 as an add-on maintenance treatment of nasal polyps in adult patients with inadequate response to nasal corticosteroids; and NUCALATM (mepolizumab), which is a monoclonal antibody marketed by GlaxoSmithKline, was approved by the FDA in 2021 as an add-on maintenance treatment of chronic rhinosinusitis with nasal polyps in adult patients with inadequate response to nasal corticosteroids.
+Although we are not aware of any drug therapy approved by the FDA or foreign regulatory agencies for the treatment of chronic rhinosinusitis (or chronic sinusitis) without nasal polyps, the above referenced monoclonal antibodies are being, or are expected to be, studied as potential treatments for patients with chronic rhinosinusitis without nasal polyps.
+In addition, Lyra Therapeutics is developing corticosteroideluting implants as potential treatment for patients with chronic rhinosinusitis.